otsuneko/notify-cf-ratechange/README.md

 # notify-cf-ratechange

-This app helps you notice the update of codeforces rating, by sending a notification to your LINE account once your codeforces rating is changed.
+This app helps you notice the update of codeforces rating, by sending a notification to your LINE account once your codeforces rating is updated.

 This app is supposed to be hosted on Heroku server and executed at regular intervals (e.g. every 10 minutes).